 Positive, lasting relationships are built on mutual respect and trust.
-We will strive to understand issues from the Landowners’ perspective and help them understand ours.
+We will strive to understand landowners’ perspectives and help them understand ours through meaningful engagement.

 2. Accurate and Timely Information

-Providing natural gas transportation and storage services to the nation may create concerns.
-We will provide Landowners with information regarding the importance of energy infrastructure, the reason and need for the proposed project, and the processes in place governing easement acquisition, certification, construction, operation and maintenance of our facilities, and the particulars of individual projects.
+We will answer landowners’ questions about the project including the reason and need for the proposed project, the processes in place governing easement acquisition, certification, environmental review/permitting, construction, operation and maintenance of our facilities, safety, and the particulars of individual projects.

 3. Negotiate in Good Faith

-We will listen and strive to understand, and negotiate in good faith.
-We will make every attempt to reach agreement with landowners in an honest, fair and reasonable fashion.
+It is the responsibility of the project sponsor to work with landowners to attempt to reach a mutually agreeable easement.
+We will listen and strive to understand landowner concerns, and work to address those concerns in good faith.
+We will attempt to reach agreement with landowners in an honest, fair and reasonable fashion.

-Final approval for a project is not a certainty and our interactions with landowners will reflect that understanding.
-Prior to a Federal Energy Regulatory Commission decision, actions taken to negotiate easements or options are at the company’s risk as there is no guarantee the project will be approved.
-We will communicate clearly that federal eminent domain cannot be exercised unless a Certificate is granted by the Federal Energy Regulatory Commission and will distinguish clearly when, and if, eminent domain is exercised pursuant to state law.
+Final approval for a project is not certain, and our interactions with landowners will reflect that understanding.
+Prior to a Federal Energy Regulatory Commission decision, actions taken to negotiate easements or options are at the company’s risk because there is no guarantee the project will be approved.

-We will engage with and promote awareness on the part of affected stakeholders early in the planning process.
-In broadening our outreach, we will develop relationships with, and introduce our industry to, those who might not have otherwise known about its benefits to the community and our dedication to safely providing these services.
+We will engage with affected stakeholders to garner input early in the project and strive to build relationships.
+We will introduce our industry to those who might not otherwise know about our industry’s benefits to the community and our industry’s dedication to safety.

-Each company employee and representative is an ambassador for the industry.
-We will ensure our employees and representatives interact with stakeholders in accordance with these commitments.
+We recognize that each company employee and representative is viewed as an ambassador for the industry.
+Our employees and representatives are trained to interact with stakeholders in accordance with these commitments.
+We will: